devonapple/ergo_wiki/Node-Configuration-File.md

 Parameter `epochLength` used to set the length of an epoch in difficulty recalculation.
 1 means difficulty recalculation every block

-In `useLastEpochs` parameter stored a number of last epochs that will be used for difficulty recalculation.
+`useLastEpochs` parameter stores a number of last epochs that will be used for difficulty recalculation.

 You can change the PoW algo or related parameters using `poWScheme` section.